 Richard Sidney Goldsmith’s death was registered on 15th August 1854 by Captain James Duff Mackay, and not by Richard’s parents Captain and Elizabeth Goldsmith, which may suggest they were not ashore in Hobart in mid August 1854.
 Captain James Duff Mackay’s residence was directly opposite the Anglesea Barracks gate in Davey Street where he was the Barrack Master and paymaster for the 50th Regiment of Foot until departure for London where died on 24th January, 1879, aged 96 years old.
 His extraordinary longevity he may have credited in no small part to Mr. Weaver’s Antibilious Pills which he endorsed in advertisements for chemists Weaver & Co.

-“I have no hesitation the bests and safest medicine in the world”
+“I have no hesitation in pronouncing them the best and SAFEST MEDICINES in the world”

 Advertisement for antibilious pills endorsed by Captain James Duff Mackay,